 Civil Engineering and Construction Patents

-Civil engineering related inventions have a long history with the demands of building infrastructure for new nations being of primary importance throughout time.
-At present, innovations in the field of civil engineering and construction are brought about by the need to meet or exceed existing standards, shorten lead times, minimise cost and maintain the safety of the generally capital-intensive construction projects.
+Innovations in the field of civil engineering and construction are brought about by the need to meet or exceed existing building standards, shorten lead times, minimise cost and maintain the safety of the generally capital-intensive construction projects.
+In Australia, civil engineering ranks among the top 5 industries for filing patent applications in 2018.

 So long as your civil engineering or construction industry technology is new and inventive, it should be patentable in any country around the world.
-In relation to protection of large projects as a whole, it is difficult to maintain confidentiality; thus, an early patent filing date is particularly important.
+In relation to protection of technologies involved in large projects, it is difficult to maintain confidentiality; thus, an early patent filing date is particularly important.

 Examples of granted civil engineering and construction patent applications